SirrorsMoore1975/SirrorsMoore1975/Documents/KEEPANDROIDOPEN/README.md

 ## Why is the move striping down freedom

-Instead of you are in control of your android phone, `Google` become the judge for what can or cannot install inside your phone.
-They decide what is risky
+Instead of you are in control of your android phone, `Google` become the judge and gatekeeper for what can or cannot install inside your phone.

 > ... __all__ apps from non-registered developers __will be blocked__ once their lock-down goes into effect.